violetpupil/gos/misc/zap.md

 ## Config

-`OutputPaths` is a list of URLs or file paths to write logging output to.
+`OutputPaths` is a list of URLs or file paths to write logging output to. `c.OutputPaths = append(c.OutputPaths, "tmp.log")`

 `ErrorOutputPaths` is a list of URLs to write internal logger errors to.